-Standard mast arm assemblies must comply with all the requirements and design criteria shown on Design Standards Index 17745.
+Standard mast arm assemblies comply with the minimum requirements and design criteria shown on Design Standards Index 17745.

 Standard Mast Arm Assemblies: Mast arms that utilize all pre-designed components for the selected Load Trees shown in Figure 1.

 Standard Mast Arm assemblies are limited to 110,130 or 150 mph design wind speeds with one of the load tree configurations shown in Figure 1, and either single arm, single arm with luminaire, or double arms with arm orientations of 90° or 270° only.